Edward Rochester: Themes

-Byronic hero

 Alongside Heathcliff from Emily Brontë's Wuthering Heights, Rochester is commonly regarded as an archetypal Byronic hero — a "passionate hero with a darkly mysterious erotic past".

-Allusions to folklore

 Literary critics note Rochester as a parallel of the titular character in the French folktale "Bluebeard" — a wealthy serial bridegroom who keeps the remains of his previous murdered wives in a locked room of his castle.
 Rochester echoes Bluebeard as a wealthy, middle-aged gentleman with a wife kept in a secret attic of his house, and like Bluebeard, is "a man of voracious sexual appetite."
 Brontë alluded to Bluebeard in her description of Rochester and his home.
 Before Rochester's wife's existence is revealed the novel describes the third story of Thornfield Hall where Bertha is secretly kept as looking "like a corridor in some Bluebeard’s castle".
 While negotiating the terms of her marriage to him, Jane refers to Rochester as a "three-tailed bashaw", a title that was applied to the character of Bluebeard in late 18th-century texts.
 John Sutherland argues that Rochester is also a wife-killer like Bluebeard; questioning why Rochester does not place Bertha in professional care for her insanity, he considered the character to be responsible for Bertha's death through "indirect assassination".

 Rochester has also been equivalated with the sultan Shahriyar in the Middle Eastern folktale collection Arabian Nights, as a disillusioned despot who distrusts women.
 Like Shahriyar, Rochester is tamed and eventually reformed by an intelligent woman.
 Brontë made several direct references to Arabian Nights in Jane Eyre, including having Jane compare Rochester to a sultan.

 Abigail Heiniger wrote that Jane Eyre resonates closely with the motifs of Beauty and the Beast as "Rochester is not a Prince Charming; he is a beast in need of rehumanising."
 Rochester resembles the Beast because he is repeatedly described as not being handsome, Karen Rowe wrote, arguing that associating him with the Beast emphasises Jane's confrontation with male sexuality, symbolised by Rochester's "animality".
 Rowe argues that Rochester transforms in Janes eyes from "monster to seeming prince to an 'idol'", showing her that "immersion in romantic fantasy threatens her integrity".